In Part One of this post, I shared the first two mobility myths with you. They covered foam rolling and self massage tools, as well as stretching.

 - Stop pushing on your students to “give them a better stretch”.
 While it might feel good to assist someone into a position they can’t get to on their own yet, it’s not actually helping the student gain that range of motion necessary to achieve the pose on their own.

 I enjoy a yoga class as much as the next person, but I don’t go to them thinking I’m going to improve my mobility.
-Yoga needs a complete reboot – and that includes the students attending classes and their expectations of what the class should be like.
-Is it going to happen?
-Who knows.
+Yoga offers benefits, they just don’t solely reside in expanding mobility – at least not in the current iterations seen in some classes.
 Will there be teachers who defend against what I’ve shared here?
 Probably.
-And if that’s you, kudos, you’re probably leading a stellar class at your studio using all of the science we have at our fingertips to guide a student to real, useful, lasting, safe, mobility (not flexibility, which is useless).
+And if that’s you, kudos, you’re probably leading a stellar class at your studio using all of the science we have at our fingertips to guide a student to real, useful, lasting, safe, accessible mobility.

 Now that I’ve covered these four mobility myths, there’s a chance you’ve thrown your hands in the air and said “this is too complicated, forget it!”
-It’s ok friend, realizing that your body is far more complex than you imagined it to be can be both overwhelming and incredibly exciting, when you consider just how much you can learn and influence in your body.
+Realizing that your body is far more complex than you imagined it to be can be both overwhelming and incredibly exciting, when you consider just how much you can learn and influence in your body.

 You’re not stuck with mobility that sucks, unless you decide you are.

 You can get smarter with your training time, which means you end up not wasting your precious time on stuff that isn’t moving the dial.

 When you realize your body is complex – and you choose to engage with it and learn about it and take care of it – the world of what’s possible opens up tenfold to you.